Mucc

 Mucc (ムック, Mukku) is a Japanese visual kei rock band, formed in Ibaraki Prefecture in 1997.
+The band's current lineup consists of lead vocalist Tatsuro, guitarist Miya, and bassist Yukke.
+Former members include bassist Hiro, who departed the band in 1999, and drummer Satochi, who retired from the entertainment industry in 2021.

-The classic line up of Tatsuro on vocals, Miya on guitar, Yukke on bass, and Satochi on drums was solidified in 1999 following the departure of original bassist Hiro.
-After 24 years, Satochi retired from the music industry in October 2021, leaving Mucc a trio.
-They have released 17 studio albums, with 2020's Aku being their highest-charting.
-Although predominately a heavy band both lyrically and musically, Mucc is known for switching between music genres and styles frequently.
-Kerrang! included their fourth studio album Kuchiki no Tō (2004) on a list of 13 essential Japanese rock and metal albums.
+Mucc have released 17 studio albums, with Aku (2020) becoming their most commercially successful album.
+Kerrang! included their fourth studio album Kuchiki no Tō (2004) on its list of 13 essential Japanese rock and metal albums.